syncfusion-content/blazor-docs/blazor/scheduler/appointments.md

 ## Custom sorting of the appointments rendering

-Apart from the default arrangement of the Scheduler events, the user can custom sorting the events based on the custom fields for appointments.
-The following code example shows how to sort the appointments based on the custom field **RankId** assigned to the `SortBy` property.
+By default, the scheduler can render the events based on the start and end time sorting.
+Now we can customize the sorting based on the custom fields by using the `SortBy` property grouped under the `EventSettings` property.
+The following code example shows how to sort the appointments based on the custom field **RankId** as follows.

 ```cshtml
 @using Syncfusion.Blazor.Schedule